Python - List extend() Method

 None.

-Example: Using list, tuple, set as iterable
+Example: using list, tuple, set iterables

 Below example explains how to use list extend() method with different iterables like - list, tuple and set, etc.

-#using list as an iterable MyList = [1, 2] MyList.extend([3, 4]) print(MyList) #using tuple as an iterable MyList.extend((5, 6)) print(MyList) #using set as an iterable MyList.extend({7, 8}) print(MyList)
+#using list iterable MyList = [1, 2] MyList.extend([3, 4]) print(MyList) #using tuple iterable MyList.extend((5, 6)) print(MyList) #using set iterable MyList.extend({7, 8}) print(MyList)

 The output of the above code will be: